 Clinically Approved Agents/Tracers

-Imaging agents and radiotracers developed and approved for clinical use are used in MRI, PET, CT and x-ray imaging.
+Imaging agents and radiotracers developed and approved for clinical use are used in MRI, PET, CT, Ultrasound and x-ray imaging.
 These can be used to diagnose disease as well as monitor treatment effects.
 The following lists include current and historical, modality-specific imaging agents and MI radiotracers for reference.

 - Comprehensive List of MI Radiotracers

 List of approved imaging agents in alphabetical order by drug name (only includes active)

 A list of approved agents, sorted by modality (only includes active)

 MI radiotracers including some for PET and ultrasound

 Reference article on which the above radiotracer spreadsheets are based.